Updated: Aug 29

 In the 21st century we have come a long way from the original working conditions of ‘free workers’ in the industrial revolution.
 Over time we have created working places which protect, motivate and empower employees.
-Employers are always looking to improve the workplace to increase productivity and well-being of their employees.
-We look up to tech giants such as Spotify, Google and Facebook and their creative working environments and see those as the example of how the perfect workplace should look like, even the term ‘perfect workplace’ is clouded with mystery.
+Employers are always looking to improve the workplace to increase productivity and wellbeing of their employees.
+We look up to tech giants such as Spotify, Google and Facebook and their creative working environments and see those as the current example of how the perfect workplace should look like, even the term ‘perfect workplace’ is clouded with mystery.
 In this blog we will take a closer look at 5 common myths about the perfect workplace and show you the reality behind them.

 Myth 1: Working 8 hours guarantees productivity.

 The longer you work, the more work you get done.
 That seems the premises behind this myth that has been around since Henry Ford introduced the eight-hour workday to his factory workers.
 Experiments here in Sweden with six-hour workdays show that the opposite is true and that 8 hours does not lead to more productivity.
 They argue that a lot of the eight hours spent at the office are spent inefficiently and that the six hours put down a healthy amount of pressure on their employees.
-Furthermore, they argue that their employees are happier to show up and leave the office, and are less exhausted in general.
+Furthermore, they argue that their employees are happier to show up and leave the office and are in general less exhausted.
 While we are not arguing that all companies should switch to six hours of work per day, we are arguing that the normal nine-to-five working days should be a thing of the past as they are simply exhausting your workforce.
 Try to rethink what makes your employees productive and try to tap into their needs.
 Perhaps working from home is a viable (better) alternative, or shortened working days with shortened breaks.
 As always, there are no one-size-fits-all solutions.

 Reality 1: Working 8 hours does not guarantee productivity.